-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Leicester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Leicester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Leicester is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Leicester who work in office and administrative support (11.10%), sales jobs (9.67%), and management occupations (8.89%).

-In terms of college education, Leicester is nearly on par with the US average for all cities of 21.84%: 18.39% of adults 25 and older in Leicester have a bachelor's degree or advanced degree.
+The education level of Leicester citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.39% of adults 25 and older in Leicester have a college degree.

 The per capita income in Leicester in 2010 was $22,517, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $90,068 for a family of four.
 However, Leicester contains both very wealthy and poor people as well.